Advocateilker/Advocateilker/README.md

 # 💫 About Me:
  * Hello my name is Mustafa İlker Tekir
- * I am a lawyer who wants to be a expert front end developer
+ * I am front-end developer

 Throughout my career, I have had the opportunity to work on projects that embrace modern web technologies and prioritize user experience.
 Leveraging HTML, CSS, and JavaScript, I have successfully built modular and scalable components using the powerful React.js library.